julienlabat/colormaker/README.md

   }
 };
 ```
+You can see examples of presets in [example-presets.js](src/example-presets.js).

 ## Alter Colors
 ColorMaker comes with a pretty useful `alterColor(color, args, cycle)` method.
 It returns a modified copy of any color according to provided arguments :